-The County reserves the right to redeem the Bonds maturing on and after March 1, 2030 in whole or in part, in the principal amount of \$5,000 or any integral multiple thereof, on March 1, 2029 or any date thereafter, at the redemption price of par plus accrued interest.
-If two or more serial bonds of consecutive maturity are combined into one or more "term" Bonds (the "Term Bonds") by the Underwriter, such Term Bonds will be subject to mandatory sinking fund redemption in accordance with the provisions of the Order.
+The County reserves the right to redeem the Bonds maturing on and after March 1, 2031 in whole or in part, in the principal amount of \$5,000 or any integral multiple thereof, on March 1, 2030 or any date thereafter, at the redemption price of par plus accrued interest.
 (See "THE BONDS - Redemption Provisions of the Bonds" herein.)